MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/gh-pages.md

 ## Notes

 The `NODE_ENV` environment variable is set to `production` to ensure a production build is done.
-For example, in a Vue app you can setup the site to be on a subpath for GH Pages.
+For example, in a Vue app you can set up the site to be on a subpath for GH Pages.

 We want avoid actually deploying code on a PR and rather wait until code is merged to master.
 So we used a conditional statement to skip the deploy step for PR events.